 San Jose is the third-largest city in California and the largest one in Northern California.
 It’s on the southern shore of San Francisco Bay and is known for housing the most famous tech hub in the United States, Silicon Valley.
 It’s the center of innovation and technology, and the summer camps located in San Jose, CA, reflect that with the various STEM opportunities here for kids.

 You can also find the traditional day camps and overnight camps in the city of San Jose.
 Each one offers programs and activities that differ from the next one.
-This helps you make the most suitable choice for your child.
+These are some of the top summer camps for kids you can choose from in San Jose.

 Camp Captivate focuses on science, technology, engineering, art, and mathematics activities.
 It’s located at Elks Lodge, surrounded by trees, in Santa Clara, CA. The camp was founded in 2009 by Ildiko Stennis.
 She believes that children learn best when they have hands-on projects that stimulate their creativity.